HuvaaKoodia/Unity-Portals/README.md

 ## Limitations:

 - Requires forward rendering
-- Only supports opaque object rendering using a very simple shader (diffuse map and colour)
+- The world inside the portals is rendered using a very simple shader (diffuse map and colour)
 - Does not work with skyboxes or camera background color
 - No moving through the portals, yet

-You can add more complicated subshaders to the World Replacement and Portal Replacement shaders.
+You can add more subshaders to the Portal Replacement shaders for "advanced" features like transparency.

 ## Controls: